turbot/steampipe-plugin-kubernetes/docs/tables/{custom_resource_name.group_name}.md

             - spec
           properties:
             apiVersion:
-              description: 'APIVersion defines the versioned schema of this representation of an object.
+              description: "APIVersion defines the versioned schema of this representation of an object.
 Servers should convert recognized schemas to the latest internal value, and may reject unrecognized values.
-More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#resources'
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#resources"
               type: string
             kind:
-              description: 'Kind is a string value representing the REST resource this object represents.
+              description: "Kind is a string value representing the REST resource this object represents.
 Servers may infer this from the endpoint the client submits requests to.
 Cannot be updated.
 In CamelCase.
-More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds'
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds"
               type: string
             metadata:
               type: object